 All subjects were male and their age range was between 20 and 60 years old.
 The criteria for entering this study were the informed consent of HIV+ patients and exclusion criteria including lysed blood samples, death, transference to prison or other cities and unwillingness to cooperate in the study.
 Using GPower software Version 3.1.9.2 and according to Rezanezhad et al. (17), with a prevalence of 21.1%, a 95% confidence level and a 5% error, the sample size was determined to be 128.
-But in this study, considering that all HIV+ prisoners were enrolled in the study, which were examined.
+But in this study, considering that all HIV+ prisoners were enrolled in the study, only 102 of them were willing to participate in the study, which were examined.